Ixianthes retzioides Benth.

-River bells is confined to the upper reaches of the Olifants River and its tributaries and also above Tulbagh near the waterfall in the Groot Winterhoek Mountains.
+River bells is confined to the upper reaches of the Olifants River and its tributaries and also above Tulbagh near the waterfall in the Groot Winterhoek Mountains, Western Cape.
 The climate is hot and dry during summer but moist during the wet winters.
 The shrubs occur on streambanks in cool, swift and fast-flowing water, often with their roots in the water.
 The plants grows in association with Metrosideros angustifolia, Brachylaena neriifolia and the palm, Prionium serratum.

 Derivation of name and historical aspects

 Ixianthes retzioides was discovered in the Groot Winterhoek Mountains above Tulbagh waterfall by Christian Ecklon (1795-1868) and Carl Zeyher (1799-1858) in 1831 while documenting the plants around Tulbagh.
 Ecklon, a Danish pharmacist and plant collector, settled in Cape Town in 1823 to further his experience.
 Zeyher, a German botanical collector came to the Cape in 1822.
 Ixianthus was named by the botanist Bentham in Hookers Botanical Magazine.
 The genus name is derived from Greek, but the reference is not very clear: ixos is mistletoe or birdlime; the genus Ixia was named for its viscous sap; anthos is flower; retzioides means 'like the genus Retzia'.